 Ever felt a bit bored by the cholesterol talk related to heart health?
 Well, get ready for a twist.
 Recent studies indicate that inflammation might be just as key in battling heart disease.

-It’s been found that fighting inflammation, even if cholesterol levels stay the same, decreases heart attack and stroke risks significantly.
-In the JUPITER study, older adults with high inflammation but normal cholesterol, who took statins, saw less heart attacks and strokes1.
+It’s been found that fighting inflammation even if cholesterol levels stay the same decreases heart attack and stroke risks significantly.
+In the JUPITER study older adults with high inflammation but normal cholesterol who took statins saw less heart attacks and strokes.

-Another trial, CANTOS, showed a 15% drop in heart attacks or strokes for those with a prior heart attack and high inflammation after using an anti-inflammatory drug1.
-Their need for big heart surgeries also decreased by 30%, pointing out the power of fighting inflammation1.
+Another trial, CANTOS, showed a 15% drop in heart attacks or strokes for those with a prior heart attack and high inflammation after using an anti-inflammatory drug.
+Their need for big heart surgeries also decreased by 30%, pointing out the power of fighting inflammation.

 Key Takeaways